-South Carolina Botanical Garden at Clemson University - Clemson, SC
+South Carolina Botanical Garden at Clemson University

 Started as a small camellia preserve in the 1950s, the South Carolina Botanical Garden has blossomed into a 295-acre sanctuary for hundreds of different plants.